We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 restart iphone

 The configurations of your apps may have changed while using the apps on your iPhone.
-Some of the changes in these configurations could have been the cause of this iOS stuck problem.
+Some of the changes in these configurations could have been the cause of the iOS stuck problem.

 Therefore, when you reset all settings, then this issue could easily be solved.
-To do so, head to Settings, open General, and then tap Reset.
+To do so, head to Settings, open General, and then tap Transfer or Reset iPhone.
 Next, tap Reset All Settings.

 reset all settings